PITTSFIELD -- A six-year odyssey is finally over.

 She said city officials reassessed their funding needs in the final presentation by gauging the regional impact such a facility would have and the need for private-public partnerships that would make the initiative work.

 "It turned out that the project they identified cost more to implement," Windham-Bannister said.
-"We never say at the Massachusetts Life Sciences Center that this is all you can have.
-What we really want to see are good projects.

 "What their team came up with was more money, but it was a very different vision.
 We were very happy to give them the extra money."